maheshrijal/f1recap/README.md

 ### API quota exceeded?
 - YouTube Data API has daily quotas
-- Consider reducing update frequency
+- The optimized schedule (race weekends only) helps manage this
 - Monitor usage in Google Cloud Console

 ### Videos not filtering correctly?
-- Check the `targetKeywords` array in `fetch-videos.js`
+- Check the filtering logic in `scripts/fetch-videos.js`
 - F1 might change their video naming conventions
+- Use manual workflow runs to test changes

 ## License

-MIT License - feel free to modify and use as needed!# f1tracker
+MIT License - feel free to modify and use as needed!

+---

+Built with ❤️ for F1 fans who want quick access to session highlights without scrolling through the entire F1 YouTube channel.